prasunanand/prasunanand.github.io/about.md

 ---

-Hi, I am Prasun and I am involved with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and loves Bioinformatics.
+Hi, I am Prasun and I am involved with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and love Bioinformatics.
 I am highly motivated to bring Scientific Computing to Ruby.

+I work as a Software Architect at Modak Analytics Software.
+Here, I am responsible for building Genome scan tools optimized for GPU clusters, targetted for
+Big Pharma.

-I am currently working on the [Genenetwork](https://github.com/GENENETWORK) project with University of Tennessee Health Science Center, building
+I am an active member of the [Genenetwork](https://github.com/GENENETWORK) team with University of Tennessee Health Science Center, building
 `Faster-LMM-D`, a GWAS tool for HPC devices.
 Faster_LMM_D supports Linear Mixed Models.
 Bayesian Sparse Models are on the way.
 Faster_LMM_D has a GPU backend that helps it run in CUDA and OpenCL environment.

-I am also simultaneously working on [RbCUDA](https://github.com/prasunanand/rbcuda): CUDA bindings for Ruby.
-The project has been awarded Ruby Grant 2017 by Ruby Association, Japan.
+I am a Ruby Grant 2017 recipient.
+Ruby Grant is awarded every year to 3-5 projects by Ruby Association, Japan.
+It helped me build [RbCUDA](https://github.com/prasunanand/rbcuda): CUDA bindings for Ruby.
 RbCUDA is the fastest Ruby library for matrix multiplication.

 I worked as a student developer for Ruby Science Foundation for **Google Summer of Code 2016** on the project **["Port NMatrix to JRuby"](https://summerofcode.withgoogle.com/archive/2016/projects/4640058522992640/)**.